Trail Information

 See Highlighted Map Section >>

-Exit Poplar Hut via the Hut cut-off and make a left onto the Maine Hut Trail.
-You will cross a foot bridge and continue downhill on the sloping and scenic Maine Hut Trail.
-Turn right onto the footbridge that crosses Poplar Stream.
-After the bridge, cross over the Carriage Road for a quick climb uphill.
-After 1.2 miles the Maine Hut Trail intersects with the Narrow Gauge Trail.
-At this intersection, continue on the Narrow Gauge for 0.8 miles, then veer right onto the Maine Hut Trail/Crommet’s Overlook Trail.
-Continue on this trail for 3.1 miles, but make sure to stop at Crommet’s Overlook for a scenic break.
-The trail ends at Newton’s Revenge, where you will take a right for a steep uphill ski for 0.7 miles to the Stratton Brook Hut.
+A hut connecting trail with steady descents and ascents.
+Streams, bridge crossings, switchbacks and mountain views are on the menu!
+Exit Poplar Hut and make a left onto the Maine Hut Trail.
+Continue downhill on the sloping and scenic Maine Hut Trail, eventually crossing Poplar Stream.
+After the bridge, cross over the Carriage Road and after 1.2 miles the Maine Hut Trail intersects with the Narrow Gauge Trail.
+At this intersection, continue on the Narrow Gauge for 0.8 miles, then veer right onto the Maine Hut Trail/Crommett’s Overlook Trail.
+Continue on this trail for 3.1 miles.
+The trail intersects at Newton’s Revenge, where you will take a right for a steep uphill ski to the Stratton Brook Hut.

 See Highlighted Map Section >>